Documentation Index

 Overview

-The Boltz CLI (boltz-api) provides a convenient command-line interface for submitting predictions, checking status, listing jobs, and downloading results.
+The Boltz CLI (boltz-lab) provides a convenient command-line interface for submitting predictions, checking status, listing jobs, and downloading results.

 Installation